Chapter 3. API

 public void setName(String logical_name);

-This should be done before connecting a channel.
+This must be done before connecting a channel.
 Note that the logical name stays with a channel until the channel is destroyed, whereas a UUID is created on each connection.

 When JGroups starts, it prints the logical name and the associated physical address(es):